Trail Safety Tips

 - Own the trail.
 Project alertness, confidence, and determination.
 Your shoulders are back, you are aware of your surroundings, and you have somewhere to go.

 - Go with a buddy.
 Enjoy your trails and parklands with a friend.
 Two or more trail users can assist each other in the event of accident or injury, and one can always seek help.

 - The day is your friend.
 It's better to avoid dusk and darkness.

 - Take what you need.
 Carry personal identification.
-If you use a medication frequently, such as for diabetes or angina, take it and instructions for use with you.
+If you use a medication frequently, such as for diabetes or angina, bring it with you as well as instructions for use .

 - Call for help.
-If you need assistance or encounter someone else needing assistance in the District, call 911 (call 510-881-1121 from a cell phone).
-Many District employees and volunteers can also request assistance for you.
+If you need assistance or encounter someone else needing assistance in the District, call 911 or 510-881-1121.
+District employees and volunteers at the park can also request assistance for you.

 - Have someone waiting.
-Always let someone else know where you will be going and when you will return, and instruct him or her to call 911 if you do not return as planned.
+Always let someone else know where you will be going and when you will return, and instruct them to call 911 if you do not return as planned.